 The advantages of having a private safari vehicle, guide, and tracker are particularly relevant for families.
 This means that children of all ages are welcome on game drives.
 Tswalu is in a malaria-free region of South Africa.
 Making it extra safe for a family safari with a baby or young child.

 On arrival, children receive a backpack that includes Tswalu’s Junior Ranger training guide.
 Children love the special kiddies program at Tswalu (Junior Ranger program).
 Which includes bush walks, archery, spoor identification, picnics, and tracking lessons.
 Days on safari are individually planned for each family.
 From drives and walks to dining and downtime.
 The duration and scope of each activity will depend on the age and special interests of your children.
-Other activities include horse riding, pizza making, and cookie-baking.
+Other activities include horse riding, pizza making, and cookie baking.
 Just to name a few.
 On top of this, complimentary babysitting will allow parents to enjoy more formal or private evenings.

-Best time to visit Tswalu
+The best time to visit Tswalu

 Kalahari Seasons